 Balance and Coordination:

-Fine motor skills usually are well developed, while gross motor skills remain limited.
+Fine motor skills (the use of hands and wrists to make precise movements) usually are well developed, while gross motor skills (relating to the use of the torso and limbs for example in running and for balance) remain limited.

 High pain threshold and irregularities in body temperature control: